cssnr/stack-deploy-action/README.md

 > [!TIP]
 > ▶️ View the [Getting Started Guide](https://docker-deploy.cssnr.com/guides/get-started) on the website.

-Easily Deploy a Docker Swarm or Compose stack from a compose file to a remote Docker host over SSH with keyfile or password authentication.
+Easily Deploy a Docker Swarm or Compose Stack, from a compose file, to a remote Docker host over SSH, with keyfile or password authentication.

 Deploy directly from the actions working directory without copying any files using a remote Docker context.
 This allows you to easily prepare your environment for deployment using normal steps.

 Supports authenticating against a private registry, deploying multiple stack files, setting custom arguments, and much more.
-You can check out all the [features](https://docker-deploy.cssnr.com/guides/features) on the website.
+You can view all the [features](https://docker-deploy.cssnr.com/guides/features) on the website.

 _Portainer Users: You can deploy directly to Portainer with: [cssnr/portainer-stack-deploy-action](https://github.com/cssnr/portainer-stack-deploy-action)_